Hungon/Neural-Network/README.md

 # Neural-Network
 For learning Neural Network with python.

-You may need to first install 'numpy' to execute the code.
+You may need to install 'numpy' and 'pillow' to execute the code.